ilenesam/EL_Task1/README.md

 # EL_Task1
-Data Cleaning using Python
+Data Cleaning using Python.
-I've Opted for Mall Customers Segmentation Dataset in this all the necessary changes have been made using the necessary functions duplicate(), null etc as specified in the task pdf.
+I've Opted for Mall Customers Segmentation Dataset in this all the necessary changes have been made using the necessary functions duplicate(), null() etc as specified in the task pdf.
 The gender coulmn data-type was changed twice depending upon which one will be easier for data analysis i.e mapping - categorical.
+The entire Google Colab File is inserted on my GitHub repository for checking purposes.